Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: System and mathematical description

-Cavity disorders and noise are two practical aspects that may be incorporated in the studies of JC models.
+Cavity disorders and noise are two practical aspects that may be incorporated into the studies of JC models.
 Noise models are frequently discussed, but cavity disorders are relatively less discussed.
 The origin of cavity disorder can be visualized, for instance, as a manifestation of the effect of the position of an atom inside a cavity leading to fluctuations in coupling strength $g$.
 Here, we focus on the glassy JC model or quenched disorder.
-In this case, the disorder remains effectively unchanged during the observations are performed.
-The quantity of interest is obtained after quenched averaging of numerous realizations of the disordered system.
+In this case, the disorder remains effectively unchanged during the time for a single observation.
+The disorder equilibrates over a time scale much larger than the observation time being considered.
+The quantity of interest is obtained after quenched averaging numerous realizations of the disordered system.